rlauer6/doc-converter/README.md

  http://mybucket.s3-website-us-east-1.amazonaws.com

-...and them you might want to configure the yum repository:
+...and then you might want to configure the yum repository:

 ```
 $ sudo yum-config-manager --add-repo http://mybucket.s3-website-us-east-1.amazonaws.com